kr4cher/nextjs-ePortfolio/README.md

 > now
 ```

-If everything is done right your app should be accessible under a <i>.now.sh</i> link.
+If everything is done right your app should be accessible under a <i>.now.sh</i> link shown in the console.